delashu/delashu.github.io/bigdat/math.md

     """
     This function solves the Permuted Multiples problem.
     Input: default of integer value of 2
+    Behavior: use the user input value as the base integer value.
+Multiply this base input by 1,2,3,4,5, and 6 sequentially.
+    If at any step, the number of integers or the unique values in the product is NOT the same, then stop the multiplications, and start over with user integer+1.
+    Once the product of the input and 1,2,3,4,5, and 6 have the same numbers and unique values, capture the integer.
     Output: The smallest integer,x in which 2x, 3x, 4x, 5x, and 6x, contain the same digits.

     """
     #assign the user input value to a new variable
     itr=my_input